 There is a confusion between the average session duration and average time on page.
 In this article, I’ll differentiate between these metrics.

 There are different Google Analytics metrics that most of the internet marketers keep their eyes on.
-These metrics are the number of visitors, a number of returning visitors, page views, bounce rate, sessions, average session duration and average time on page.
+These metrics are the number of visitors, the number of returning visitors, page views, bounce rate, sessions, average session duration, and average time on page.
 Having a solid understanding of these metrics can help you to boost your audience and traffic.

 To know about the average session duration, you need to understand what a session is actually in Google Analytics.

 In general, a session means a visit done by a user to your website.it starts when a user lands on your website and ends when he leaves the site or automatically it ends after 30 minutes.
 This will be counted as one session.
 If the user leaves the site and comes back again in a few minutes the new session will start.

 The Average session duration would be the time that is spent by users in different sessions.
 The Google Analytics calculates the average session duration by dividing the duration of all sessions by the number of sessions that happened during a specific time period.

 To make it more clear let take an example.

 Suppose you got 4 sessions on your website in one day and.

 - In session 1 the user spent 300 seconds